claudiusbr/LetterGenerator/README.md

 # LetterGenerator
-a program to generate individually addressed letters
+A program to generate individually addressed letters